aleshaleksey/fansys23/03-movement-exploration.md

   - All Str, Con, Dex based rolls, attacks and saves: -2
 - Heavy load give the following penalties.
   - Walk, climb are halved.
-  - Dig and swim speed is reduced to 0.
+  - Dig, flight and swim speeds are reduced to 0.
-  - All Str, Con, Dex based rolls, attacks and saves: -6
+  - All Str, Con, Dex based rolls, attacks and saves: -5
   - Maximum durations for walking (marching), running and sprinting before Con saves have to be made, is halved.
 - Characters cannot carry loads heavier than the heavy load limit, but they may be able to drag such a load (see below).